manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 Empty value disables binary logging.
 That improves performance, but puts RT index data at risk.

+In case of  :ref:`rt_mode`, binlog path is set by default inside :ref:`data_dir`.

-WARNING!
-It is strongly recommended to always explicitly define ‘binlog_path’ option in your config.
+In  :ref:`plain_mode` it is recommended to be explicitly defined.
 Otherwise, the default path, which in most cases is the same as working folder, may point to the folder with no write access (for example, /usr/local/var/data).
 In this case, the searchd will not start at all.

 Example: